Here’s How You Can Sell Your Insurance Policy in Singapore

 Whole life policies, on the other hand, are designed to provide coverage for the policyholder’s dependants after his death, typically in the form of fixed payouts.

-Can I Still Sell My Insurance Policy If I Missed Out On Premium Payments?
+Can I Still Sell My Insurance Policy If I Had Missed Out On Premium Payments?

 Whether you can still sell your insurance policy if you had missed out on premium payments would depend largely on the extent to which you had defaulted on these payments, such as the length of the period of default and amount overdue.